Pauloa90/IvanRay-Personal-Trainer/README.md

 of the Chrome browser.

 ## Deployment
 In order to keep the file updated correctly every time that it is committed, the name of the HTML file is index.html.
-This site is hosted using GitHub pages.
+This site is hosted using GitHub pages built from master Branch.

 ## Credits
 All the Ivans picures were taken by Krzysztof Kris Szymkowiak

 Contact:    kris81dub@gmail.com

             +353857555361

 The content on the website was written by me, apart from one text mentioned below on section "Set your goal".